Holomorphic parabolic geometries on smooth projective varieties: The structure of this paper

 \section{The structure of this paper}

-In section~\vref{Cartan.geometries}, we give the definition of a holomorphic Cartan geometry, and of lifting and dropping of Cartan geometries.
+In section~\vref{Cartan.geometries}, we give the definition of a holomorphic Cartan geometry, and of lifting and dropping of Cartan geometries, which relate geometries in different dimensions via fibrations.

 In section~\vref{section:state.of.art}, we summarize almost everything known at the moment about the classification of holomorphic parabolic geometries on smooth projective varieties, including the theorems of this paper, and define (with references) all of the algebraic geometry terminology and state all of the theorems from algebraic geometry which we will need.
 From that point on, we will see that can assume that we are studying a smooth projective variety \(M\), containing no rational curves, with a holomorphic parabolic geometry, and we allow ourselves to assume that the abundance conjecture (defined below) holds for \(M\).
-We explain how to apply our results in the special circumstance of a flat holomorphic parabolic geometry, and we use this to derive some known and some new results about quotients of flag domains.
+For the benefit of readers more comfortable with locally homogeneous geometry, we explain how to apply our results in the special (but more intuitive) circumstance of a flat holomorphic parabolic geometry, and we use this to derive some known and some new results about quotients of nonclassical flag domains.

 In section~\vref{section:flag.varieties}, we define (with references) all of the flag variety terminology and state all of the theorems from the theory of flag varieties which we will need.
 Besides the standard material, we only need a few elementary computational lemmas which are new to this paper.